 The assessments in this chapter are based on a rapidly growing body of new evidence from the peer-review literature.
-Since AR4, there exists a wide range of new information on past changes in atmospheric composition, sea level, regional climates including droughts and floods, as well as new results from internationally coordinated model experiments on past climates (PMIP3/CMIP5).
-At the regional scale proxybased temperature estimates are still scarce for key regions such as Africa, India and parts of the Americas.
+Since AR4, there exists a wide range of new information on past changes in atmospheric composition, sea level, regional climates including droughts and floods, as well as new results from internationally co-ordinated model experiments on past climates (PMIP3/CMIP5).
+At the regional scale proxy-based temperature estimates are still scarce for key regions such as Africa, India and parts of the Americas.
 Syntheses of past precipitation changes were too limited to support regional assessments.

-Precise knowledge of past changes in atmospheric concentrations of well-mixed GHGs prior to the period for which ice core records are available remains a strong limitation on assessing longer-term climate change.
-Key limitations to our knowledge of past climate continues to be associated with uncertainties of the quantitative information derived from climate proxies, in particular due to seasonality effects, the lack of proxy records sensitive to winter temperature, or the precise water depth at which ocean proxies signals form.
+Precise knowledge of past changes in atmospheric concentrations in well-mixed greenhouse gases prior to the period for which ice-core records are available remains a strong limitation on assessing longer-term climate change.
+Key limitations to our knowledge of past climates continues to be associated with uncertainties of the quantitative information derived from climate proxies, in particular due to seasonality effects, the lack of proxy records sensitive to winter temperature, or the precise water depth at which ocean proxies signals form.
 Moreover, methodological uncertainties associated with regional, hemispheric or global syntheses need to be further investigated and quantified.